-Figure 4 indicates that of the producers interviewed, the highest number of respondents were aged between 40 and 49 years of age (18).
+Figure 4 indicates that of the producers interviewed, the highest number of respondents was between 40 and 49 (18).
 The majority of traders interviewed were aged between 31 and 39 years (13), followed by those aged between 40 and 49 years respectively.
 The highest number of nursery owners interviewed were aged between 40 and 49 years (6) of age.